Cooperation agreement and intellectual property

 Protect your idea with a non-disclosure agreement

-You can often protect your idea with intellectual property rights.
-For example, with a patent for technological inventions or design rights for the appearance of your product.
-But this is only possible if your idea is recordable as a product or process.
+You can often protect your idea with intellectual property rights (IP).
+For technological inventions you can apply for a patent.
+You can protect the appearance of your product with design rights.
+This is only possible if your idea is recordable as a product or process.

 Often, a collaboration starts before that.
 So, have your partners and other parties sign a non-disclosure agreement (NDA).
 This puts you in a stronger position should they disclose or share information without your permission.
 If they do, you may be able to go to court.